 10. Give people visiting your site using mobile devices a good experience.

-Over 50% of people are now using mobile devices (smart phones and tablets) to surf the web.
-And Google started penalizing businesses which aren’t mobile friendly in April of 2015.
+Over 50% of people are now using mobile devices (smartphones and tablets) to surf the web.
+And Google started penalizing businesses that aren’t mobile-friendly in April 2015.
 Be sure that when someone visits your site on such a device, they are still able to interact with your site and find the information they are likely to want (like the location of your office or store) in a reasonable amount of time.
 Test the site on your own phone to see how well it performs.
-If it is slow, if the visitor can’t use the navigation, if the fonts are too small to read you need to make a change.
+If it is slow if the visitor can’t use the navigation if the fonts are too small to read you need to make a change.

 11. Sites are best when they are accessible on all major modern internet browsers.

 Whether I’m using Chrome, Microsoft Edge, Firefox or Safari, I should get the same wonderful experience when I visit a website.
 If you have Internet Explorer 6, don’t expect anyone to still support your browser, but if you have the most recent version of Chrome you should be able to expect good things.